How to add to an existing personal loan

 Not all lenders will allow you to top up your personal loan – fees, restrictions and eligibility criteria apply.

 If you have an existing personal loan and are hit with unexpected expenses, you may be considering a loan top-up.
-This allows you to add more funds to your existing loan amount so you can keep all of your debt in one place and stay with your current lender.
-Find out how you can get a loan top-up and whether or not you’re eligible.
+This allows you to add more funds to your existing loan amount, so you can keep all of your debt in one place and stay with your current lender.
+Find out how you can get a loan top-up and whether you’re eligible.

 Should I top up my loan or take out a new one?

 If you are in need of extra funds, you might be considering whether it’s better to top up your existing loan or to apply for a new loan to consolidate your old and new debt.
 Weigh up the pros and cons of both options before you apply: